rolvhdez/mcps-snipflow/README.md

     python resources/build_inputs.py --baseline $baseline --kinship $kinship --pcs $pcs --outDir $out_dir
     ```

-3. (Optional, and not recommended) Run the IBD segments inference.
+3. (Optional, and not recommended yet) Run the IBD segments inference.
 Just run it if you are doing tests, you are using special data or forgot to log it.
 It will take a while, so why not go for a coffee...

 	```shell
 	./run_ibd.sh
 	```

-4. (Optional, and not recommended) Run the Mendelian Imputation.
+4. (Optional, and not recommended yet) Run the Mendelian Imputation.
 Same as above.

 	```shell
 	./run_imputation.sh